 The Department of World Languages & Cultures offers three Master of Arts degrees:

-World Languages & Cultures MA
+World Languages & Cultures MA (WLC.MA)

-Language Pedagogy MA (MALP)
+MA in Language Pedagogy (MALP)

 World Languages MA (WLMA)